hhru/api/docs_eng/employer_negotiations_statistics.md

 --- | --- | --------
-received | number | number of responses to manager jobs received in the last `30 days` (the "Period") viewed_percent | number или null | percentage of read responses to the manager's jobs for the Period, or `null` if there are no responses viewed_percent_change | number или null | difference between the current viewed_percent value compared to the previous Period, or `null` if there are no responses replied_percent | number или null | percentage of responses to manager jobs that have been moved to any other [collection](employer_negotiations.md#term-collection) and accompanied by messages for a Period, or `null` if there are no responses replied_percent_change | number или null | difference between the current replied_percent value compared to the previous Period, or `null` if there are no responses average_reply_time | number или null | average time in days between receiving a response to a manager job and sending a message, or `null` if no messages were sent politeness | object or null | [The object `politeness`](#manager_politeness_field) or `null`, if manager [politeness index](https://hh.ru/article/23734)  is not calculated, for example, the manager has no vacancies or responses
+received | number | number of responses to manager jobs received in the last `30 days` (the "Period") viewed_percent | number или null | percentage of read responses to the manager's jobs for the Period, or `null` if there are no responses replied_percent | number или null | percentage of responses to manager jobs that have been moved to any other [collection](employer_negotiations.md#term-collection) and accompanied by messages for a Period, or `null` if there are no responses average_reply_time | number или null | average time in days between receiving a response to a manager job and sending a message, or `null` if no messages were sent politeness | object or null | [The object `politeness`](#manager_politeness_field) or `null`, if manager [politeness index](https://hh.ru/article/23734)  is not calculated, for example, the manager has no vacancies or responses